 Energy Efficiency Program Uplift and Double Counting of Savings

-Many BB programs increase participation in other utility energy efficiency programs; this additional participation is known as efficiency program uplift.
-For example, many utilities encourage their energy report program recipients to participate in their other energy efficiency programs that provide cash rebates in exchange for adopting efficiency measures such as efficient furnaces, air conditioners, wall insulation, windows, and compact fluorescent lamps.
+Many BB programs cause participants to increase their participation in other utility energy efficiency programs, a phenomenon often referred to as efficiency program uplift.
+For example, most home energy report programs encourage recipients to participate in other utility energy efficiency programs that provide cash rebates in exchange for adopting efficiency measures such as efficient furnaces, air conditioners, wall insulation, windows, and LEDs.
+The savings from this efficiency program participation are often referred to as joint savings or uplift savings.

 Quantifying the effects of BB programs on efficiency program participation is important for two reasons: